 and copying the default token (or creating a new one).

-When data arrive at Humio it needs to be parsed.
-Therefore you have to specify
+When data arrives at Humio it needs to be parsed therefore you have to specify

 which parser should be used to interpret your data.
-Which one your need depends
+The parser that you select

 "value" on the stored event.

-You can go to the “Parsers” menu item in the top menu of the UI to explore.
-But for now, it is a good idea to stick with one of the built-in parsers for your first experiments with Humio.
+You can go to the “Parsers” menu item in the top menu of the UI to explore the parsers that are available but for now it is a good idea to stick with one of the built-in parsers for your first experiments with Humio.

 You can read more about these methods in the sending data to humio section.

 Tip: If you are already using ElasticSearch ELK you can also take a look at how easy it is to migrate from an Elastic Stack to Humio.